danielpetho/fancy/CONTRIBUTING.md

 ### 3. Generate source

-1. Run `npm run generate`.
+1. Run `npm run build:registry`.
 This will run a script which will generate the source files for the component documentation, as well as the registry index file.
-You don't need to worry about what's inside (hopefully), but this is definitely needed, otherwise you can't reference the component in the documentation.
+You don't need to worry about what's inside (hopefully), but this is definitely needed, otherwise you can't reference the component in the documentation, you won't be able to see the source code, and the CLI installation won't work.

 ### 4. Component documentation